cacology/ASECS-2017-Arbuthnot-talk/talk.md

 ## (M+F)^2^

 This can be extended to two births, both either M or F, but multiplied together.
 If you remember foil, from algebra, you'll see the expansion here is M squared, 2 MF, F squared.
-This makes sense because there is only one way to get two Ms, male birth followed by male birth; there's only one way to get two Fs, female birth followed by female birth; and, there's two ways to get MF: a male birth followed by a female birth, or a female birth followed by a male one.
+This makes sense because there is only one way to get two Ms, male birth followed by male birth; there's only one way to get two Fs, female followed by female; and, there's two ways to get MF: a male birth followed by a female birth, or a female birth followed by a male one.

 ## (M+F)^n^